2013 One Campus, One Book selection is:

 These stories feature cats, bees, wolves, dogs, and even that most capricious of animals, humans, and have been reprinted in The Year’s Best Fantasy & Horror, Best Science Fiction and Fantasy of the Year, and The Secret History of Fantasy."

-Copies of the book will soon be available at the Egan Library (check library catalog) and the UAS Bookstore.
-All students attending Fall New Student Orientation will receive a copy of the book.
-Kij Johnson will be visiting the UAS campus in November 2013 (details coming soon).
-Please join us in reading and discussing this book in classrooms and at events on campus and around town this year.
+Copies of the book are available at the Egan Library (check library catalog) and the UAS Bookstore.
+All students attending New Student Orientation will receive a copy of the book.
 Several stories from the collection can be read online at the links below.

 Ponies, Tor.com, 2010